See the article on the minimum requirements for AskiaVista here.

-However, this architecture also implies that both the survey data being served and askiavista's SQL databases are physically located on a server which is "on the web", which can be something clients prefer to avoid.
+However, this architecture also implies that both the survey data being served and AskiaVista's SQL databases are physically located on a server which is "on the web", which can be something clients tend to want to avoid.

 Note: for this configuration, you should not install SQL Server Management Studio on the server - only install the SQL engine.
 You can install SQL Server Management Studio on an other machine/server in order for you to administrate this server's SQL instance.

 In this configuration, we have one server running both the AskiaVista .NET web application & the AVS engine, so there is no provision for load-balancing or failover.

 However, both the SQL instance and the \AskiaQes\folder are better secured as they lie behind a firewall.